R3Conclave/conclave-core-sdk/docs/docs/index.md

    build.gradle file.

 3. You can now specify an enclave's product ID and revocation level in the enclave build file.
-There's a new `conclave` block which let's you do this.
+There's a new `conclave` block which lets you do this.
 These values are enforced in any relevant `EnclaveConstraint` object.

 4. Related to the above, the `enclave.xml` files are no longer needed and you can safely delete them.

+5. The enclave measurement is now stable when built using different versions of the JDK.